 Steering orthotics (spinner knobs, single post orthotics, tri-pin grip)

-A fully accessible wheelchair van is used with clients who will drive from their wheelchair
+A fully accessible wheelchair van is used with clients who will drive from their wheelchair or transfer to a 6-way power seat.

 Upon training completion, a vehicle prescription is provided for obtaining the necessary equipment in the client’s own vehicle.
 Training in a client’s own vehicle is provided once the client’s vehicle has been modified with the prescribed adaptive equipment.